ZiedHosni1/MOF_discovery/README.md

 ## 3. explanation of the scripts:
 ### 3.1 MOFs_extraction script
-1. Overview: The input files are the MOF_subset dataset from CCDC Dataset, it includes 125,383 MOFs.
+1. **Overview**: The input files are the MOF_subset dataset from CCDC Dataset, it includes 125,383 MOFs.
 And this script could be used to extract many properties of MOFs by using csd python api, such as smiles, solubility, cell volume, density and so on.
 The output results will be saved as a csv.file.
 2. ```
    def extract_mof_properties(n):
     # Initialize CSD connection and read MOF subset